check-spelling-sandbox/materialize/doc/developer/design/20221204_with_mutually_recursive.md

 8. LIR generalization

-    LIR may want to *remove* `Let` and move all bindings in to the sequence of dataflow objects to construct.
+    LIR may want to *remove* `Let` and move all bindings into the sequence of dataflow objects to construct.
     This is already roughly the same as having a multiple binding `Let` block around the whole statement.

 9. Rendering